systopia/de.systopia.contract/README.md

 Diese Weiterentwicklung von CiviCRM wurde im Auftrag des **AWO Bundesverbandes e.
 V.** von der **SYSTOPIA GmbH** entwickelt.
 Unser besonderer Dank gilt dem Förderprogramm **„Zukunftssicherung der Freien Wohlfahrtspflege durch Digitalisierung“** des **Bundesministeriums für Familie, Senioren, Frauen und Jugend**, das die Entwicklungen ermöglicht hat.

 This extension of CiviCRM was developed by **SYSTOPIA GmbH** on behalf of the **AWO Bundesverband e.
 V. (AWO Federal Association)**.
-We would like to express our special thanks to the **Federal Ministry for Family Affairs, Senior Citizens, Women and Youth** for its funding program **“Securing the Future of Independent Welfare Services through Digitalization,”** which made these developments possible.
+We would like to express our special thanks to the **Federal Ministry for Education, Family Affairs, Senior Citizens, Women an Youth** for its funding program **“Securing the Future of Independent Welfare Services through Digitalization,”** which made these developments possible.

 ### Logos